redis/redis-doc/commands/incr.md

 performs a page view, creating the key name concatenating the User ID and a string representing the current date.

-This simple pattern can be extended in may ways:
+This simple pattern can be extended in many ways:

 * It is possible to use `INCR` and `EXPIRE` together at every page view to have a counter counting only the latest N page views separated by less than the specified amount of seconds.
 * A client may use GETSET in order to atomically get the current counter value and reset it to zero.